brennie/spaghetti/doc/protocol.md

  1. Check for a message from the parent
   1. If there is a `stopMessage`, enter the shutdown phase.
   2. Else if there is a `valueMessage`, then update the current global best value.
-  3. Else if there is a `solutionRequestMessage`, then respond with a `solutionReplyMessage` containing a population member.
+  3. Else if there is a `individualRequestMessage`, then respond with a `individualReplyMessage` containing a population member.
   4. Else if there is a `solutionMessage`, add the individual to the population.
  2. If there is no message, generate a value $p$ in the interval $[0, 1]$.
   1. If $p < P_\mathrm{mutate}$, mutate a population member at random